natcap/invest.users-guide/source/marine_water_quality.rst

 All the outputs below are relative to the workspace path specified in the input of the model.

-* ``intermediate/in_water.tif`` a raster indicating the land and water points that's used in the calculation of the domain to discritize Equation :eq:`eq1`.
+* ``intermediate/in_water.tif`` a raster indicating the land and water points that's used in the calculation of the domain to discritize Equation :eq:`eqx`.

 * ``intermediate/tide_e.tif`` a raster with the interpolated values of the *Tidal Diffusion Constants* shapefile that are used to determine the E values for each discritized grid cell.